Why Does Fat Make Food Taste So Good?

 When these receptors are activated by fat, neurotransmitters in the brain release compounds throughout the digestive tract which break down the fat into short-chain fatty acids and lipids that are absorbed by the body.
-The fact that this chain reaction begins when the body senses fat on the tongue seems to be evidence that fat satisfies the criteria to qualify as an official flavor.

 There are still doubts about whether we can actually “taste” fat the same way we can identify the sweetness of candy or the bitterness of dark chocolate.
 Until this debate is settled, it may take the flavor community some time to officially recognize fat as the sixth flavor.